 - Gather your rolled pie crust, salted caramel, and apple mixture.
 Begin by layering 1/3 of the apples in the bottom of the crust so that there are minimal gaps.
 Pour 1/3 of the caramel over the apples.
 Add 1/3 of the apples and caramel for a second layer, and then add a third layer of apples, and then the caramel again.

 - Assemble the lattice crust and flute the edges of the crust.
 Pour the last bit of caramel on top.
 Brush the crust with the beaten egg and lightly sprinkle with raw sugar and sea salt.

-Bake the pie on a baking sheet larger than the pie pan for 20 minutes .
-Reduce the oven temperature to 350 degrees, lightly cover with foil and bake for another 25 to 30 minutes.
-Remove foil and bake a little longer if your crust is not nicely browned.
+- Bake the pie on a baking sheet larger than the pie pan for 20 minutes.
+Reduce the oven temperature to 350 degrees, lightly cover with foil, and bake for another 25 to 30 minutes.
+Remove the foil and bake a little longer if your crust is not nicely browned.